Warner-Bell/audio-transcription-build/README.md

 ## 🎯 How It Works
 1. **Upload** audio files (MP4, MP3, or WAV) to the designated S3 input bucket.
 2. **Lambda Triggered**: Upon upload, a Lambda function triggers an Amazon Transcribe job.
-3. **Transcription Results**: Transcription results are stored in the specified S3 output bucket.
+3. **Transcription Results**: Transcription results are stored in the specified S3 output bucket, and formatted as an HTML file for easy viewing.

 ## 🧩 CloudFormation Resources
 This CloudFormation stack provisions the following resources: